Fechin/reference/source/_posts/lua.md

 local age = 18 -- local variable
 boys, girls = 2, 3 -- global variables

+-- Undefined variables return nil.
+-- This is not an error:
+foo = anUnknownVariable  -- Now foo = nil.

 -- Variables are global by default unless declared with local.

 ```